 Never bought office equipment?
-You may be surprised just how difficult it is to find out what it is going to cost you.
+You may be surprised just how difficult it is to find out what it will cost you.

 How much should you budget for your new multifunction device?
 Are you overpaying for the office copier?

-Without knowing what is a fair price, and what isn’t, purchasing office equipment can be a nightmare.
+Purchasing office equipment can be a nightmare without knowing what a fair price is and what isn’t.
 While it can be difficult to pinpoint exactly how much your new technology will cost in advance, there is no reason you shouldn’t have an approximate idea of what your final quote will look like.

 How Much Does a Copier Cost?

-Here are the four main categories of devices we find our customers using as well as their approximate costs.
+Here are the four main categories of devices we find our customers using and their approximate costs.

 Check out the full article titled How Much Does a Copier Cost for a look into which device category might best fit your needs as well as a deeper explanation on what impacts the final price.